ArchipelagoMW/Archipelago/worlds/ahit/docs/setup_en.md

 ## Instructions

 1. Have Steam running.
-Open the Steam console with this link: [steam://open/console](steam://open/console)
+Open the Steam console with this link: [steam://open/console](steam://open/console) This may not work for some browsers.
+If that's the case, and you're on Windows, open the Run dialog using Win+R, paste the link into the box, and hit Enter.

 2. In the Steam console, enter the following command: